temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 A Codec Server provides a means of securely decrypting payload data for display by Temporal user interfaces.

+In a Temporal system, you can use the WebUI or tctl to request data from the Temporal Cluster.
+This request is passed through a client's DataConverter, which sends and receives API calls from the Remote Codec Server.
+These calls are then passed from the client to the cluster, where a successful request passes an encoded payload back through the system.

-Data from the customer’s remote server is decrypted via a codec server before it can be viewed on the [Temporal Web UI](/concepts/what-is-the-temporal-web-ui/).
+With a Codec Server, data is decrypted before it can be viewed on the [Temporal Web UI](/concepts/what-is-the-temporal-web-ui/).
 Conversely, data from the WebUI is encrypted through the codec server before being passed along to the database.
 Therefore, it is more secure for Temporal to store encrypted data.

-Codec servers can handle authentication and authorization in a similar manner used by Temporal Clusters.
+Codec Servers can handle authentication and authorization in a similar manner used by Temporal Clusters.
 In the event of a data breach, any information uncovered would be indecipherable to bad actors.

 ## Purpose

-In application code DataConverters can be configured to use a PayloadCodec to encrypt data before it’s sent to Temporal.
+In application code, Data Converters can be configured to use a PayloadCodec to encrypt data before it’s sent to Temporal.

 ![](/static/img/remote-codec-server-problem)

-However, the pre-built tctl and WebUI binaries use a default DataConverter that does not include your PayloadCodec.
+However, the pre-built tctl and WebUI binaries use a default Data Converter that does not include your Payload Codec.

-Because of this, tctl and the WebUI will not be able to show decrypted data—at least, not without help.
+The tctl and WebUI won't be able to show decrypted data.

 ![](/static/img/remote-codec-server-solution)

 This is where a Codec Server comes into play.
-The server exposes your PayloadCodec’s encode and decode methods via HTTP interface.
-This allows tctl and the WebUI to use the PayloadCodec to encrypt and decrypt data as needed.
+The server exposes your Payload Codec’s encode and decode methods via HTTP interface.
+This allows tctl and the WebUI to use the Payload Codec to encrypt and decrypt data as needed.

 ## Configuration

-Codec servers are initiated in a similar manner to a Temporal Worker.
+Codec Servers are initiated in a similar manner to a Temporal Worker.

-Before running a codec server, make sure that a Temporal service is running in your SDK of choice.
+Before running a Codec Server, make sure that a [Temporal service](https://docs.temporal.io/application-development-guide/#run-a-dev-cluster) is running in your SDK of choice.

-If you are using Go, feel free to base your remote codec server off of [this existing repo](https://github.com/temporalio/samples-go).
-For other languages, please refer to the diagrams in the Go sample to construct the codec server.
+If you are using Go, feel free to base your remote Codec Server off of [this existing repo](https://github.com/temporalio/samples-go).
+For other languages, please refer to the diagrams in the Go sample to construct the Codec Server.